madrobby/zepto/README.md

 1. First, try if the bug is fixed in the latest Zepto.js master branch:
    Get it from http://github.com/madrobby/zepto.

+2. If you don't know it yet, read http://github.github.com/github-flavored-markdown/

-2. Submit the bug on our issue tracker: http://github.com/madrobby/zepto/issues
+3. Submit the bug on our issue tracker: http://github.com/madrobby/zepto/issues

 Let us know in detail what is going on, including the exact browser version you're on